-Students in year 8 can opt for GCSE PE, which is an engaging course linked to body systems, health and fitness, training and commercialisation of sport and the sports industry.
-This course is ideal for students who are passionate and seek a future career in sport.
+Learners in year 10 can opt for GCSE PE, which is an engaging course linked to body systems, health and fitness, training and commercialisation of sport and the sports industry.
+This course is ideal for learners who are passionate and seek a future career in sport.

-The expectation for home learning is that students will complete a minimum of one home learning activity per half term.
+The expectation for home learning is that learners will complete a minimum of one home learning activity per half term.

 PE run an extensive range of intra and inter-school activities throughout the year and have achieved the Silver Sports Mark Award, meaning at least 30% of the school take part in regular physical activity in and beyond the curriculum.

 Throughout the year a variety of enrichment opportunities take place including year group and inter tutor competition.
-Competitions also take place linked to school, county and national events and competitions and there is a weekly timetable of break time and after school PE and dance enrichment clubs.
+Competitions also take place linked to county and national events and competitions and there is a weekly timetable of break time and after school PE and dance enrichment clubs.

 Going to be updated soon.